How to Pay for College Using These Eight Methods

 2. Federal Student Aid

 Scholarships are hard to come by.
 If you’re lucky you may get half your tuition fees covered.
 Even if you land a full scholarship, there are other expenses you need to think about.
-Federal student aids can chip in to bridge the gap.
+Federal student aids and other student loans can chip in to bridge the gap.

 Consider filing a FAFSA form which requires you to provide information on the type of aid you need.
 In some cases, you might just get a grant to help you cover the tuition fees.